“Learning is not the product of teaching. Learning is the product of the activity of learners.” — John Holt

 Drill Smart Technology:

 A drill is an academic technique used in the classroom to aid memory retention using spaced repetition.
-The Princeton Review often used this method to ensure that students retain much information from their practice tests.
+The Princeton Review often used this method to ensure that students retain much information from their own practice questions and tests.

 High-Tech Practice Tests: